-- · Technology products, integrating multiple engineering disciplines - Information-rich systems, e.g. command & control, air traffic management etc. - Platforms, e.g. aircraft, civil airliners, cars, trains, etc. - · Organizational and enterprise systems, which may be focused on delivering service or capability - Civil engineering/infrastructure systems, e.g. roads networks, bridges, builds, communications networks, etc.
+- · Technology products, integrating multiple engineering disciplines - Information-rich systems, e.g. command & control, air traffic management etc. - Platforms, e.g. aircraft, civil airliners, cars, trains, etc. - · Organizational and enterprise systems, which may be focused on delivering service or capability - · Civil engineering/infrastructure systems, e.g. roads networks, bridges, builds, communications networks, etc.

-The specific skill-sets for each domain and system scale may be quite different; however, there are certain underlying unifying principles based on systems science and systems thinking that will improve the effectiveness of the systems approach in any domain.
+The specific skill-sets for each domain, and the kinds and scales of system it considers, may be quite different.
+However, there are certain underlying unifying systems principles that can improve the effectiveness of the systems approach in any domain.
 In particular, shared knowledge of systems principles and terminology will enable communication and improve system engineers' ability to integrate complex systems that span traditional domain boundaries (Sillitto 2012).
 This integrated approach is increasingly needed to solve today's complex system challenges, but as these different communities come together they may find that assumptions underpinning their world-views are not shared.